 Childfree–how do you experience Mother’s Day?

-Originally posted May 2010 – I like to post this each year, as it continues to reflect my sentiments today!
+Originally posted May 2010 – I like to re post this, as it continues to reflect my sentiments!